amohapatra3/amohapatra3.github.io/website/src/pages/about.md

 ### Senior Staff Writer: January 2021 to May 2023

-After completing my stint as an editor who wrote sporadically, I returned to becoming a writer primarily.
+After completing my stint as an editor who wrote sporadically, I returned to writing more frequently.
 By the time I graduated, I ended with [**80 bylines**](https://www.dailycardinal.com/staff/anupras-mohapatra) to my name.
 I primarily wrote introspective editorials, food and music reviews, and poetry.
 I received a **[Online: Best Editorial or Commentary - Gold](https://milwaukeepressclub.org/2022-excellence-in-journalism-awardees/#collegiate)** award from the **Milwaukee Press Club** for a 2022 editorial I wrote for the Cardinal.
 The **oldest continously operating press club in North America**, the Milwaukee Press Club **confers state-level recognition annually** to Wisconsin-based college students for **excellence in student journalism**.

 ### Editorial Board member: January 2020 to May 2023